amora479/website/content/course/bju/content/cps230/programs/project.md

     * Details (brief overviews of your multi-tasking and bootloading logic, along with descriptions of your demo tasks)
     * Contributions (description of each team member's contributions, including total number of hours worked)

+If you are not printing a physical copy, make sure to list in the report any help you received as well as a statement that all work is your own.
+Help received from the professor does not need to be listed.

+If you are printing out your report, staple one of the department honesty sheets to the top listing the help received on the sheet.
+Turn this report in at the beginning of the class period after the due date.

 **Submission**: Submit the following files to the bitbucket folder

 * `boot.asm`